 All three strands of NASAA planning are informed and inspired by ongoing input from state arts agencies, collaborations with policy partners and rigorous data review.
 In 2016 and 2017, NASAA conducted an especially deep dive to formulate a new strategic plan to take effect in 2018.
 This process was designed to include many voices and diverse perspectives:

 The process (explained in full within the strategic plan document) was fully transparent to members and the public.
 Highlights included:

 We set the stage with a visioning session on state arts agency change at NASAA’s 2015 Leadership Institute.
-Then the NASAA board (representing 21 states) devoted a planning retreat to forecasting the future of our field.
-We’re taking new political realities into account and mining policy trend analyses from experts in many sectors and conducted board and staff assessments of our strengths and weaknesses.
+The NASAA board devoted a planning retreat to forecasting the future of our field.
+We mined policy trend analyses from experts in many sectors and conducted board and staff assessments of our strengths and weaknesses.

 Multiple member committees took part in planning, including Planning & Budget, Nominating, and Resource Development.
 Most important were the voices of the membership at large, captured through interviews with all voting members, a membership opinion poll and multiple opportunities to comment on the draft.

 We sought ideas and advice from far beyond the state arts agency network.
 We interviewed experts from the fields of economic development, rural development, philanthropy, advocacy and government innovation.
 We also convened state policy leaders with expertise ranging from agriculture and health care to emergency services and natural resources.